 Indian Health Service Scholarship - The Health Professions Scholarship Program under the Indian Health Service Scholarship is for American Indian and Alaska Native students, who are members of their Tribe (federally recognized only), enrolled in health professions and allied health professions programs.
 The Indian Health Service (IHS) is committed to encouraging American Indians and Alaska Natives to enter the health professions and to assuring the availability of Indian health professionals to service Indians.
 Students incur service obligations and payback requirements on acceptance of funding from this program.
 Priority is given to graduate students and junior- and senior-level students unless otherwise specified.
 Health Professions Scholarships are awarded for a one year period (12 months of support), with re-application required for each year of continuation.
 Stipends are paid for the 12-month period beginning each year from August 1 through July 31 for health and allied health professional education up to four years full-time or up to eight years part-time.
 New applicants may apply until midnight March 28 and continuing students must apply by February 28.
 Website: www.scholarship.ihs.gov/.

 Japanese Medical Society of America Scholarship - Applicants of Japanese ancestry, enrolled in an accredited medical, dental or nursing school are eligible to apply.
 The JMSA is looking for applicant's who demonstrate academic excellence and show a strong interest in the Japanese Medical Society of America.
 Application, current medical school transcript and at least one of letter of recommendation required.
 Scholarship amounts have ranged from $2,500 up to $20,000 in the past.
 Deadline is late December.
 Website: www.jmsa.org.

-Greater Lee's Summit Health Care Foundation - The Greater Lee's Summit Health Care Foundation offers up to three scholarships in the amount up to $5,000 to support academic studies leading to a career in a medical or healthcare discipline.
-Applicants must either live in Lee's Summit for a period of at least five years or have graduated form an area high school, inclduing Blue Springs Hight School, if the student's residence was Lee's Summit at the time of graduation and have at least a 3.0 GPA.
+Greater Lee's Summit Health Care Foundation - The Greater Lee's Summit Health Care Foundation awards multiple scholarships in the amount of up to $5,000 to support academic studies leading to a career in a medical or healthcare discipline.
+Applicants must have lived in Lee's Summit for a period of at least five years or have graduated form an area high school, inclduing Blue Springs High School, if the student's residence was Lee's Summit at the time of graduation and have at least a 3.0 GPA.
 Website: www.lshealthcare.org/?page_id=8.
 Deadline is March 1.